erg55/Simon-lab-workshop/README.md

 You can check progress on the spades.log file in the assembly folder or in the .out file.
 SPAdes first implements a read error correction tool before it starts to assemble based on a set of increasing k-mer sizes.

-Let's stop here today as we wait for our assembly to finish!
+Let's stop here today as we wait for our assembly to finish (should take about a half hour!